 Join our email list to receive further updates about free speech online.

 Internet and social media companies are the public squares of the modern day.
 They have allowed people to communicate, politically organise, expose corruption and wrongdoing, and build new communities on a scale never seen before.

 But our online public squares are at risk.

 Social media companies are censoring views and deleting accounts haphazardly, often in response to political tides rather than rule breaches, effectively playing judge and jury with our rights.

 Meanwhile, the Government is planning to introduce new regulations for social media companies that will force them to monitor and censor social networks more than ever.
-And there are already two Bills in parliament, introduced by Labour MPs with a worrying amount of cross-party support, that threaten to do just that.

 Three ways you can protect #FreeSpeechOnline:

-1. Post/tweet your support for #FreeSpeechOnline
+Share, tweet, post your support for #FreeSpeechOnline

 You can read our parliamentary briefings on regulating internet platforms in 2018 and beyond here: